 Repeat the rolling and cooking process for the following naan bread until no more dough is left.

 You can store the cooked naan bread for 2 days in the pantry, on a plate.
-Cover the plan with a clean kitchen towel to keep them soft and moist.
+Cover the plate with a clean kitchen towel to keep them soft and moist.
 Rewarm in a non-stick pan for 1 minute on both sides before serving.

 You can freeze the cooked naan bread.
 Freeze them wrapped individually in plastic wrap.
-Defrost at least 3 hours before, make sure you remove the plastic wrap when out of the freezer to avoid extra moisture getting into the naan breads when they defrost.
-Rewarm in a hot non-stick pan on both sides for about for 1 minute.
+Defrost at least 3 hours before, make sure you remove the plastic wrap when out of the freezer to avoid extra moisture getting into the naan bread when they defrost.
+Rewarm in a hot non-stick pan on both sides for about 1 minute.

-If your dough is too sticky or too moist, add a bit more whole psyllium husk (1 teaspoon), knead and see how it goes.
+If your dough is too sticky or too moist, add a bit more whole psyllium husk (1 teaspoon), knead, and see how it goes.

-If your dough is too dry, add more water (1 tablespoon), knead and repeat if needed.
+If your dough is too dry, add more water (1 tablespoon), knead, and repeat if needed.